-ELI5 Bitcoin Mining: Mining Bitcoin is one of the fastest growing industries and the processing power that comes from mining hardware devices verifies every transaction and secures the Bitcoin Network.
+ELI5 Bitcoin Mining: Bitcoin Mining is one of the fastest growing industries.
+And the processing power the mining hardware devices generate verifies every transaction and secures the Bitcoin Network.

 Bitcoin’s mining and the Proof of Work concept is one of the key functions that makes Bitcoin what it is, but mining Bitcoin needs some knowledge of how it all works.

-If you’re interested in getting into mining Bitcoin, or would simply like an easy to understand explanation of how Bitcoin mining works, read on…
+If you’re interested in getting into mining Bitcoin, this article explains Bitcoin mining in an easy to digest manner.

 ELI5 Bitcoin Mining – Explain Bitcoin Mining Like I’m Five

 Bitcoin Mining requires powerful computational power.
-It is possible to mine Bitcoin with some powerful GPUs, but to be most competitive in the mining game, a specialized ASICs mining rig is recommended.
+It is possible to mine Bitcoin with some powerful GPUs, but to be most competitive, a specialized ASICs mining rig is recommended.

-All Bitcoin transactions are broadcast to the Bitcoin network.
-Every one is eventually picked up by the Bitcoin miners, who work together to add the transactions to the latest block.
+ELI5 Bitcoin Mining: All Bitcoin transactions are broadcast to the Bitcoin network.
+Every transaction is eventually picked up by the Bitcoin miners, who work together to add them to the latest block.

 The block is the latest block of data (transactions), and after roughly 10 minutes the miners will have filled the block with transactions.